MUFFLERS & RACEIVERS MANDATORY IN ALL CLASSES

 feature race transfers line up at

-and able to get car fixed by
+to get car fixed by

 the “A”, you will be allowed to run AS LONG AS there